Global brands that invest in international SEO keyword research gain a major competitive advantage in reaching new markets.

 What countries are you targeting?
 And within those countries, will your international marketing strategy appeal to different dialects and regional differences?
 Understanding user intent and needs will go a long way as you brainstorm keywords.

 “Search volumes given by any tool is usually just indicative as to its popularity against other keywords to help you work out where to focus.
 Aside from looking at search volumes and CPC, it’s important to speak to your customers and find out what questions they have.
-Check email threads for questions that could be turned into useful posts, even if tools like SEMrush say there’s zero volume.”
+Check email threads for questions that could be turned into useful posts, even if tools like Semrush say there’s zero volume.”

 – Joshua Saxon, Content Marketer & SEO Specialist